 Most first-time visitors to New York City stay in Midtown West Side hotels, where they can walk to theaters, 5th Avenue, Rockefeller Plaza, Times Square, Central Park and famous Department stores like Macy's and Saks.

 Lower Manhattan, Financial Capitol of the World

 Lower Manhattan can be quiet and peaceful (Saturday and Sunday) or overcrowded and frenetic (Monday through Friday).
-It's home to Wall Street, the former site of the World Trade Center Twin Towers (now known as Ground Zero) and lovely Battery Park.
+It's home to Wall Street, the 911 Memorial and the National 911 Memorial Museum, and lovely Battery Park.
 It was the location of the original Dutch colony Nieuw Amsterdam and is perhaps the most historic place in the US -- and its first capital city.

 Guests in Lower Manhattan hotels can get to Midtown Manhattan any time of the day or night by subway or cab, or they can walk to Chinatown, Little Italy, Greenwich Village, SoHo and South Street Seaport.
 Hotels tend to be less expensive than Midtown, particularly on weekends.